Remote Classroom Technologies

 Extended Time on Examinations:

-Instructors utilizing Course Web (Blackboard) or Canvas for timed exams should provide students with extended time accommodations.
+Instructors utilizing Canvas for timed exams should provide students with extended time accommodations.
 This means extending an individual student’s exam length per the extended time accommodation (found on the Disability Notification Letter).
-You can find resources for providing these accommodations here:
+You can find resources for providing these accommodations in Canvas (scroll down to “Quizzes”).

 Ability to take breaks during examinations/ Untimed breaks during examinations (clock on their examination stops)